 “Here to see Ally again?”
 The old woman behind the front desk asks me.
 I nod and she types something into her computer.
 “Someone will be here to take you to her room in a moment,” she tells me and I nod.
 I sti down in one of the plush chairs.
 Sorrow erupts in my chest as I remember out last meeting the day before.
 How she would only respond to tnod and shake her head.

 “Jason?”
 I look up to see one of the clinic nurses gesturing towards me.
 “Jason, she’s ready to see you now.”

-Something in me reminds me that I never will be able to leave her.
-I will cling unto her until her body catches up, and she falls asleep for the last time.
-As I walk out of that place, I let the tears fall down my cheeks as I mourn my best friend, my breathing corpse.
+Something in me knows that I will never really be able to leave her.
+I will cling to her until her body catches up to her current state, and she falls asleep for the last time.
+As I walk out of the home that keeps her, I let tears fall down my cheeks as I mourn my best friend, my still-breathing corpse.